 How to Create a Checklist App With Jotform Apps

-With Jotform Apps, you can easily create an app that works like a checklist, helping you keep tasks organized and easy to follow.
-For example, you can build a daily task checklist, an onboarding app for new employees, or even a series of intake forms by adding multiple forms and requiring each one to be completed.
+With Jotform Apps, you can create an app that works like a checklist to keep tasks organized and easy to follow.
+For example, you can build a daily task checklist, an onboarding app for new employees, or a series of intake forms by adding multiple forms and requiring each one to be completed.

-You can also customize the experience by arranging tasks in a logical order, adding instructions or reminders, and guiding users step by step.
-This makes it easier for teams or users to stay on track, complete everything they need, and avoid missing important steps—all within a single, user-friendly app.
+You can customize the experience by arranging tasks in a logical order, adding instructions or reminders, and guiding users step by step.
+This helps users stay on track, complete everything they need, and avoid missing important steps, all within a single, user-friendly app.

 Creating a Checklist App with Jotform Apps

 Creating a checklist app with Jotform Apps is quick and straightforward, making it easy to organize tasks and guide users step by step.
-You’ll just need to do this:
+Here’s how to get started:

 1. In App Builder, click on the Plus icon on the left side of the page.